Please ensure Javascript is enabled for purposes of website accessibility

 South Carolina again halts in-person hearings due to virus

 COLUMBIA (AP) — South Carolina’s top jurist has again called off in-person hearings, saying he’s doing so due to the “ongoing increase” in COVID-19 cases across the state.
-“It is prudent to once again make changes to the operations of the circuit, family, probate, and master-in-equity courts for the protection of those who work within […]
+“It is […]

 Jan 4, 2021